-Amounts owed to group companies is the balance of £30,000,000 provided by LiveWest Homes Limited which has been posted as security against MTM movements on derivative instruments by LiveWest Treasury PLC.
+Amounts owed to group companies is the balance of £30,000,000 lent from LiveWest Homes Limited which has been posted as security against MTM movements on derivative instruments by LiveWest Treasury PLC which is shown under Debtors (note 10).
+Repayment of these funds will be in line with the terms of the underlying agreement between LiveWest Treasury PLC and LiveWest Homes Limited.